Going on Vacation? 6 Tips to Avoid Blowing Your DietArticle posted in: Lifestyle

 2. Bring Healthy Options.

 Eating out is part of the vacation package.
 But eating out three times a day every day you’re on vacation is a recipe for disaster.
 Instead, why not plan to eat breakfast at “home” each morning.
-Mix up an egg white omelet or have some South Beach Diet muffins (if you’re on Phase 2 or 3) and you’ll stay on a healthy eating routine.
-When you’re off to the beach or headed on a hike, pack your SBD snacks so you’ll have healthy munchies on hand when hunger strikes.
-Instead of going out for ice cream after dinner, mix up a South Beach Diet Ice Crush Shake (you can even blend in some fresh local berries if the mood strikes!).
+Mix up a simple egg white omelet and you’ll stay on a healthy eating routine.
+When you’re off to the beach or headed on a hike, pack some healthy grab-and-go snacks (think nuts, cheese sticks and turkey jerky) so you’ll have healthy munchies on hand when hunger strikes.
+Instead of going out for ice cream after dinner, mix up a chocolate protein shake (you can even blend in some fresh local berries if the mood strikes!).

 3. Drink Plenty of Water.